kohana/minion/README.md

 Minion is a module for the Kohana framework which allows you to run various tasks from the cli.

+The main purpose of minion is to run database migrations, but it exposes a useful framework for creating additional tasks.

+The system is inspired by ruckusing, which was in turn inspired by rake.

 ## Getting Started

 First off, download and enable the module in your bootstrap